cross-solution/CrossJobPoster/README.md

 ## Component Requirements, Constraints, and Acceptance Criteria

-### to regard:

-- there are various kinds of protocols: Soap, Mails, FTP
+- This must support various kinds of protocols: Soap, Mails, FTP
-- the internal structure of the protocols can vary: XML, HRXML in different versions, CSV
+- Thus must be able to assemble varying internal structure of the protocols (like HRXML for different portals)
-- one task can have several measures of transfering information, all with their own protocol, eg. a new job for "CareerBuilder" is stored in a queue and marked as "in progress", and just after a certain time it changes status to "success".
-- different portals do vary on the implementation of very similar accomplishments
-- some protocols diverge just slightly from some standards, or have an own coding for classification (industry-type, kind of employment).

-### capabilities:

-- implement different datastructures
-- support protocols with multiple transfers
+- This may support multi-layer protocols
-- open system, ie the dataclass can take care of additional data, the posterclass can apply addional method, which are specific to a portal
-- portalspecific encoding for data (ie industry-type)

 ### Dependencies on Other Components